autorope/donkeycar/docs/guide/build_hardware.md

 ![donkey](../assets/build_hardware/3b.PNG)

+When attaching the roll cage to the top plate, ensure that the nubs on the top plate face the roll-cage.
+This will ensure the equipment you mount to the top plate fits easily.

 &nbsp;
 ### Step 4: Connect Servo Shield to Raspberry Pi.
 You could do this after attaching the Raspberry Pi to the bottom plate, I just think it is easier to see the parts when they are laying on the workbench.
 Connect the parts as you see below: